xdmushui/partner-center-sdk/develop/agreement-document-resources.md

 ms.author: v-aarzh
 ---

-# Agreement document resources supported by Partner Center in the Microsoft public cloud.
+# Agreement document resources supported by Partner Center in the Microsoft public cloud

 **Applies to:**